What do biodynamic wines have to do with leadership in a thriving corporation?

 Soil Health = Organizational Culture

 In biodynamic viticulture, healthy soil alive with microbes, organic matter, and nutrients is the foundation for resilient vines.
 In business, culture is the soil.
-When values and communication flow well, people flourish and the company thrives.
+When values and communication flow well, people flourish, and the company thrives.

 Lessons for Corporate Ecosystems